-The Colorado Department of Public Health and Environment has always worked to protect the health information it receives and takes seriously its responsibility to ensure health information is secure and kept confidential.
+We have always worked to protect the health information we receive.
+We're serious about our responsibility to ensure health information is secure and kept confidential.
 This responsibility predates the Health Insurance Portability and Accountability Act (HIPAA) and is backed up by confidentiality requirements in Colorado statutes.
 It’s also expressed in our internal policies and procedures.

 HIPAA applies to health plans, medical providers billing electronically and clearinghouses.
 The Colorado Department of Public Health and Environment is not a health plan, provider billing electronically nor a clearinghouse and therefore is not directly covered under HIPAA.
 The department is a public health authority under the act: